psychemedia/storytelling-notes/wife-selling.md

 EXEMPTIONS BY MARRIAGE.

 Formerly there was entertained a vulgar notion that a woman’s marrying a man under the gallows would save him from the execution.
-This probably arose from a wife having brought an appeal against the murderer of her husband ; who afterwards, repenting of the provocation of her lover, not only forgave the offence, but was willing to marry the appellee.
+This probably arose from a wife having brought an appeal against the murderer of her husband; who afterwards, repenting of the provocation of her lover, not only forgave the offence, but was willing to marry the appellee.

-In the Domestic k Intelligence of March 30, 1680, it is stated that, “ at the execution of a woman named Clark, for firing her master’s house in Southwark, there was a fellow who deigned to marry her under the gallows (according to the ancient laudable custom), when she, being in hopes of a reprieve, seemed unwilling ; but when the rope was about her neck she cried she was willing, and then the fellow’s friends dissuaded him from marrying her ; and so she lost her husband and her life together.”
-There is added, “ We know of no such custome allowed by law, that any man’s offering at a place of execution to marry a woman condemned shall save her.”
+In the Domestic k Intelligence of March 30, 1680, it is stated that, "at the execution of a woman named Clark, for firing her master’s house in Southwark, there was a fellow who deigned to marry her under the gallows (according to the ancient laudable custom), when she, being in hopes of a reprieve, seemed unwilling; but when the rope was about her neck she cried she was willing, and then the fellow’s friends dissuaded him from marrying her; and so she lost her husband and her life together."
+There is added, "We know of no such custome allowed by law, that any man’s offering at a place of execution to marry a woman condemned shall save her."

 In like manner, it was imagined that when a man intended to marry a woman who was in debt, if he took her from the hands of the priest clothed only in her shift, he would not be liable to her engagements.
 Another version of this error is, that the woman might clear herself of all debts by crossing the street in which she lived only wearing her shift.